paperwm/PaperWM/README.md

 ```
 It will link the repo to `~/.local/share/gnome-shell/extensions/` where gnome-shell can find it.
 You can then enable the extension in Gnome Tweaks.
 Running the extension will automatic install of a user config file as described in [Development & user configuration](#development--user-configuration).

 Optionally run `set-recommended-gnome-shell-settings.sh`.
-A "restore previous settings" script is generated so the origin settings is not lost.
+A "restore previous settings" script is generated so the original settings is not lost.

 ## Usage ##